 Although the tax is not a cost of energy, it is a big part of the end-user bill.
 Therefore, it plays a significant role in their decision.
 Currently, end-users pay value-added tax (VAT) and electricity tax (TE).
-The VAT is proportional to all other costs, 24% in Finland and the electricity tax is based on measured consumption, currently 2.793 (2.252 + 24% VAT) Euro cents per kWh for regular customers.
+The VAT is proportional to all other costs, 24% (will be increased to 25,5% in 2025) in Finland and the electricity tax is based on measured consumption, currently 2.793 (2.252 + 24% VAT) Euro cents per kWh for regular customers.
 Some customers, such as data centre and energy producers including battery storage system operator can use the class II tax, which is 0.0781 (0.063 + 24% VAT) Euro cents per kWh.